 Then the powder keg of the Enlightenment and the Industrial Revolution increased not only the amount of people, but the knowledge that all those people existed.
 Communities turned into cities, countries and empires.
 The world “became” round, connected and navigable.
 Suddenly, what happened over here impacted what happened over there.
 Wars were fought in the name of control and comfort.
 Stories and images of far off cultures trickled in; both the wonders and the misery.

 And it’s the misery that we have a hard time processing.

 7.7 billion people + the Internet.
 We are now an enmeshed global “community.”
 The peephole into pain and suffering is easy to affix; just open any news site and you are blinded by it.
 Melting.
 Famine.
 Fires.
 Storms.
 Shootings.
 Radicalism.
+Racism.
 Voting rights.
 Reproductive rights.
 Corruption.
 Borders.
 Walls.
 Palestine.
 Kashmir.
 Syria.
 Yemen.
 Myanmar.
 The Congo.
 King’s Landing.

 News agencies are basically a command center of hurt.
 “Wherever discomfort is in the world, we’ll find it and tell you about it!”